snavarropino/EfCoreEnums/README.md

 ## Attempt 3

-In order to fix the prevouos error we have to:
+In order to fix the previous error we have to:

 - Instruct Ef core to ignore the property based on enum (RatingId) as we are going to manage it
 - Define a backing field that is not connected to a property